 According to the leading experts in allergy, an allergic reaction begins in the immune system.
 Our immune system protects us from invading organisms that can cause illness.
 If you have an allergy, your immune system mistakes an otherwise harmless substance as an invader.
 This substance is called an allergen.
 The immune system overreacts to the allergen by producing Immunoglobulin E (IgE) antibodies.
 These antibodies travel to cells that release histamine and other chemicals, causing an allergic reaction.

-An allergic reaction typically triggers symptoms in the nose, lungs, throat, sinuses, ears, lining of the stomach or on the skin.
+If you or your child have allergy symptoms, an allergist can help with a diagnosis.
+An allergist has advanced training and experience to diagnose your condition correctly and prescribe an allergy treatment and management plan to help you feel better and live better.An allergic reaction typically triggers symptoms in the nose, lungs, throat, sinuses, ears, lining of the stomach or on the skin.
 For some people, allergies can also trigger symptoms of asthma.
 In the most serious cases, a life-threatening reaction called anaphylaxis (an-a-fi-LAK-sis) can occur.

 • Insect stings

 Asthma is a chronic disease involving the airways in the lungs.
 These airways, or bronchial tubes, allow air to come in and out of the lungs.
 If you have asthma, your airways are always inflamed.
 They become even more swollen, and the muscles around the airways can tighten when something triggers your symptoms.
 This makes it difficult for air to move in and out of the lungs, causing symptoms such as coughing, wheezing, shortness of breath, and chest tightness.